 Skip to Content

 If you're a first-time homebuyer, or it's been a while since your last home-purchasing experience, you may be unfamiliar with earnest money.
-In brief, it's a small deposit that proves to a seller that you're serious about wanting their home.
+In brief, earnest money is a small deposit that proves to a seller that you're serious about wanting their home.

 But when and how much you need is complicated.